jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-03-10:15:45/index.md

 <br>
 </details>
 <br>
-Among them, I have found directions of Prof. Siddharth Barman at IISC as something new which I didn't see before.
-So, I have put him at the top of my list to work with, if and when I plan to pursue PhD.
-Now, in Sept'22 when I found that similar works are being done from Economics standpoint at ISI-Delhi, I was very excited.
+Among them, I have found directions of Prof. Siddharth Barman at IISC interesting within India.
+So, I have put him at the top of my list to work with, if and when I plan to pursue PhD in future.
+Now, in **Sept'22** when I found that similar works are being done from Economics standpoint at ISI-Delhi, I felt very excited.
 In addition, the flexibility of ISI-Delhi program to work remotely has right away fixated me to it.
-All of a sudden, I re-configured my career plans and brought back PhD to the front, which I have earlier pushed down to pursue 5-7 years later.
+All of a sudden, I re-configured all my career plans and revived my PhD plan, which earlier has been pushed down, to pursue it 5-7 years later.

 So yeah, PhD has always been part of the plan, it's just the matter of time that's changed.